maxitromer/wootic/README.md

 # Wootic - Mautic Integration for WooCommerce

-The FASTER PLUGIN to send your Woocommerce order transactions and client data to Mautic.
+**The FASTER PLUGIN to send your Woocommerce order transactions and client data to Mautic.**

 Integrated with `Woocommerce Subscriptions` too.

+## What you can do with Wootic?

 * You can config Wootic just with a couple of clicks to receive the data in forms, custom fields, tags and/or notes.